 "Insurance is necessary to protect your financial investment in the event that something gets lost, stolen, or damaged," says jewelry designer Sylvie Levine.
 "It is also important to have your jewelry appraised every five years as the cost of diamonds and precious metals go up.
 If you were to lose something which was appraised 10 years ago, the insured value would be far less than the actual replacement cost."

 Don't Remove Your Ring in Public

-Hand washing is a must in a public restroom but resist the temptation to remove your engagement ring while you're lathering up.
-The possibility that you might leave your ring on the ledge of the sink, or, worse, drop it down the drain, is too great a risk to take.
+Hand washing is a must in a public restroom, but resist the temptation to remove your engagement ring while you're lathering up.
+The possibility that you might leave your ring on the ledge of the sink or, worse, drop it down the drain, is too great of a risk.

 Don't Touch the Center Stone

 Wondering how to take care of your diamond engagement ring?
 Avoid touching the center stone at all costs.
 "Diamonds and other precious stones are magnets for dust, dirt, and body oil," says Taylor Lanore, diamond consultant and engagement ring designer for Lauren B. Fine Jewelry and Diamonds.
 "When you put on or take off your ring, try grabbing the band on either side of the stone instead of grabbing the stone itself.
 If your stone ever looks hazy or cloudy, it’s likely that something is stuck underneath it."

 "Cleaning your gems with random cleaners at home is something I do not recommend," says LA-based jeweler Susan Foster of Susan Foster Jewelry.
 "Elizabeth Taylor would clean her 33.19 carat Krupp diamond ring with hot water, a toothbrush, and gin; however, taking your precious and sentimental engagement ring to an expert jeweler to get it properly steamed clean would be my recommendation."

 Don't Put Your Ring Through Needless Wear and Tear